Jen304/Grow-soul-back-end/README.md

 # Grow your soul

-> This is the back end of grow your soul project
+> This is the back end of Grow Your Soul project

 ## Features
 * Authentication user with JWT token